edgedb/edgedb/docs/guides/deployment/digitalocean.rst

 DigitalOcean
 ============

-:edb-alt-title: Deploying EdgeDB to DigitalOcean
+:edb-alt-title: Deploying Gel to DigitalOcean

 In this guide we show how to deploy EdgeDB to DigitalOcean either with a One-click Deploy option or a